mehedibiswas/Bug-Bounty/Web-cache-poisioning.markdown

 #### X-Cache: hit
 then this request can be vulnerable.
 ### How find endpoints
-Use param miner extension to look for any header that can be inject into the request.If found than add the header into  the request and look carefully where the header value is reflected.Than manipulate the header value with malicious payloads as required.
+Use param miner extension to look for any header that can be injected into the request.If found then add the header into  the request and look carefully where the header value is reflected.Then manipulate the header value with malicious payloads as required.
 ### Note
 Use Cache-bluster not to harm other users.